-- Emeritus membership: Emeritus membership in the Institute is available to members or former members who have retired from qualifying employment and who are not otherwise gainfully employed.
-Annual Dues: $25
+- Emeritus membership: Emeritus membership is open to retired members or former members who have retired from qualifying employment.

-- Honorary membership: Honorary membership in the Institute is conferred by the Board of Directors upon persons who have rendered conspicuous service in the field of tax administration and/or the activities of this Institute.
+- Honorary membership: Honorary membership is granted by TEI’s Board of Directors to individuals who have made significant contributions to the field of tax administration or TEI’s activities.